buildpacks/spec/buildpack.md

 - Whether new application dependency versions have been made available since the layer was created.

 Additionally, a buildpack MAY specify sub-paths within `<app>` as `slices` in `app.toml`.
-These slices MAY overlap.
-If these sub-paths exist, separate layers MUST be created during the export phase for each path.
+Separate layers MUST be created during the export phase for each slice with one or more files or directories.
 This minimizes data transfer when the app directory contains a known set of files.

 ## Phase #4: Export